 Crazy Bastard Sauce

 Maybe, you can try to look for the only statue of Lenin in West Berlin.
-The Schulenburg Park is quite an exciting place to visit as well and Blub used to be a famous water park in Berlin but now lays abandoned, maybe it’s your time to visit it.
+You can also check out where Luka Magnotta was arrested, which may be too specific, but this is how we go.
+The Schulenburg Park is quite an exciting place to visit as well and Blub used to be a famous water park in Berlin but now lays abandoned, maybe it’s your time to see it.

 36 Hours in Neukölln: Exploring Berlin’s Coolest Neighborhood

-If you want to use this as a reference for your future visit to the area, the map a may be useful to you.
+If you want to use this as a reference for your future visit to the area, the map may be helpful to you.
 Check it out.